wpmobile/wpt-mobile-sdk/releases/README.md

 #### 3.0.0-beta01 - [Download](LINK_TBC)

-The initial release of the Worldpay Total Mobile SDK for iOS.
+The initial beta release of the Worldpay Total Mobile SDK for iOS.

 ## Test Harness